Cornelius Nepos: De viris illustribus

 The Excellentium imperatorum vitae appeared in the reign of Theodosius I, as the work of the grammarian Aemilius Probus, who presented it to the emperor with a dedication in Latin verse.
 He claims it to have been the work of his mother or father (the manuscripts vary) and his grandfather.
 Despite the obvious questions (such as why the preface addressed to someone named Atticus when the work was supposedly dedicated to Theodosius), no one seemed to have doubted Probus's authorship.
 Eventually Peter Cornerus discovered in a manuscript of Cicero's letters the biographies of Cato and Atticus.
 He added them to the other existing biographies, despite the fact that the writer speaks of himself as a contemporary and friend of Atticus, and that the manuscript bore the heading E libro posteriore Cornelii Nepotis ('from the last book of Cornelius Nepos').
 At last Dionysius Lambinus's edition of 1569 bore a commentary demonstrating on stylistic grounds that the work must have been of Nepos alone, and not Aemilius Probus.
 This view has been tempered by more recent scholarship, which agrees with Lambinus that they are the work of Nepos, but that Probus probably abridged the biographies when he added the verse dedication.
 The Life of Atticus, however, is considered to be the exclusive composition of Nepos.

 Other works

-Nearly all of Nepos' other writings are lost, but several allusions to them survive in works by other authors.
-Aulus Gellius' Attic Nights are of special importance in this respect.
+Nearly all of Nepos's other writings are lost, but several allusions to them survive in works by other authors.
+Aulus Gellius's Attic Nights are of special importance in this respect.